-SNAP 2017 maintained last year’s pattern in terms of number of questions as well as in marking scheme.
-Quant and General English sections were a little difficult than last year.
-General Awareness section was dominated by current affairs and was also difficult.
+SNAP 2018 was based on changed pattern as declared by the Symbiosis International University (SIU) on its website.
+There were Objective Type (MCQ) questions as well as Non MCQs.
+Quant and General English sections were easier than last year’s.
+However there were no DI questions in Quant section.
+General Awareness section was dominated by current affairs and was a bit tricky.
 Analytical & Logical reasoning section was moderate.
 Overall time management and selection of questions will play a major role in clearing cut-off.

 Overview of Different Sections: